Treats and prevents seizures.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to phenytoin or similar medicines such as fosphenytoin (Cerebyx®).
-You should not receive this medicine if you are pregnant or if you have certain heart rhythm problems.
-You should not receive this medicine together with delavirdine (Rescriptor®).
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to phenytoin or similar medicines, or if you are pregnant or have certain heart rhythm problems.

 How to Use This Medicine